thrivebim/shape2fab-2025-grasshopper-on-the-web/README.md

 ### Start Rhino.Compute

-Start your local Rhino.Compute server either by running your Grasshopper (with Hops installed) or by directly starting Rhino.Compute from `%AppData%\McNeel\Rhinoceros\packages\7.0\Hops\0.16.2\compute.geometry\compute.geometry`.
+Start your local Rhino.Compute server either by running your Grasshopper (with Hops installed).

 You know that Rhino.Compute is running if you can see in your console `Listening on..`